 No, the reason we delayed picking up our caravan was that we we collecting to from Monchengladbach.
 The reason it has a very German sounding name is that it is in Germany.

-It was at the time where all British caravan had two seven pin sockets, whilst Europe was using 13pin tow bar connections.
+It was at the time where all British caravan had two seven pin towing sockets, whilst Europe was using 13pin tow bar connections.
 Knowing little about these things I got a tow bar fitted and when asked if I wanted a 13 pin, or 2 7’s I asked for their recommendation and ended up getting 2 * 7 pins, then had to buy a converter cable, which was a pain.
-We didn’t know.
+We didn’t know then.

 We decided on a dealer in Germany P.J.
 Joeressen GmbH I started an email conversation.
 They replied in perfect English, I did do German at school, so had a basic knowledge, but not enough to carry out a conversation.
 We decided on a model “Knaus Sudwind 450 FU” and made plans to collect it from their dealership in Monchengladbach, which is halfway between Dosseldorf and the Dutch border.
 Here’s our route…

 When I look at the route, it doesn’t seem that far and indeed, we did it in one day.
 We left early in the morning and got to Monchengladbach for 10:00AM.